-With the exception of music lessons, most TLC tutors have set tuition at an average of $250 per year ($125 per semester) although some variance exists and does not include reasonable additional supply or copy expense fees.
+With the exception of music lessons, most TLC tutors have set tuition at an average of $275 per year (around $137.50 per semester) although some variance exists and does not include reasonable additional supply or copy expense fees.
 Course tuition and fees are paid directly to the tutor at the beginning of each semester.
 A nonrefundable deposit of $15 per student per class is collected at registration to hold your seat.
 The deposit is deducted from the tuition due in January.

 As with any other program, TLC incurs operational expenses.
 It is our earnest goal to charge reasonable fees for anticipated expenses.
 In the case excess monies are collected, they are donated to the Need-Based Scholarship Fund.

 Two types of administrative fees are collected annually:

 - Family Administrative Fee ($50 per family per year): This fee helps cover some operational expenses such as AV equipment, professional fees, chairs, partiesand much more.
 Please note this fee due at registration.
 There are no refunds of this fee.

 - Student Use Fee ($25 per student per class per year): This fee is used for a variety of purposes including facility use fees, committee budgets and much more.
 All TLC instructors will pay this fee from the fall tuition they collect from you.

 - Any excess funds are invested back into our community primarily through scholarships, parent programs, etc. TLC is a nonprofit ministry of Lighthouse Church.

 An important part of the TLC's mission is to provide financial support to our families.
 We care about the financial burden that can be acquired through educational costs, and therefore have established the Need-Based Scholarship Fund and the Scrip Program.